Crime Prevention/Community Policing

 What’s the difference between a VIN verification and a certified VIN inspection?

-• A certified VIN inspection is for vehicles with titling issues.
-Common reasons for certified VIN inspections include salvage vehicles, vehicles purchased without a title, lost titles or titles signed incorrectly, vehicles or trailer assembled from kits, vehicles or trailers that are missing VIN numbers or you are trying to title on off-road dirt bike that you’ve made street legal.
+• A certified VIN inspection is performed on vehicles with titling issues.
+Common reasons for certified VIN inspections include salvage vehicles, vehicles purchased without a title, lost titles or titles signed incorrectly, vehicles or trailers that are missing VINs, or you are trying to title an off-road dirt bike that you’ve made street legal.